troccoli/gitlab-deployments-status/README.md

 ### Production

-In production mode, the GitLab APIs are called and therefore it's imperative that the env variables is `.env.local` are set and correct.
+In production mode, the GitLab APIs are called and therefore it's imperative that the private token in `.env.local` is set and correct.

 #### Compiles, minifies and run for production